abbreviatedman/spellbound/data/quotes.md

 42
 00:02:26,760 --> 00:02:27,807
-Holy shit, it's...
+Holy shit, it's…

 43
 00:02:27,880 --> 00:02:29,769
-And that is...
+And that is…

 44
 00:02:29,840 --> 00:02:31,205